04The physical world - digitised

 My Voice Ai

-Speaker identification, sentiment analysis, emotion detection and real-time evaluation of other speaker characteristics.
+Speaker identificationspeaker identification, sentiment analysis, emotion detection and real-time evaluation of other speaker characteristics., sentiment analysis, emotion detection and real-time evaluation of other speaker characteristics.

 Voice and conversational AI platform based on its own proprietary technologies.